course-kit/client/README.md

 #### `isLessonComplete(courseId: string, lessonId: string): boolean | null`

-Returns a boolean indiciating whether or not a user has marked a specified lesson of a course as complete.
+Returns a boolean indicating whether or not a user has marked a specified lesson of a course as complete.
 Returns null if user is not logged in.

 #### `isCourseEnrolled(courseId: string): boolean | null`